-198 2017 NMR Residential survey, S5; 2017 NMR Small Business survey, Q1.
+&lt;sup>198 2017 NMR Residential survey, S5; 2017 NMR Small Business survey, Q1.
 Ofcom.
 Technology Tracker H1 2017, QD28A and Q25A.

-199 Responses to NMR s.135 notice.
+&lt;sup>199 Responses to NMR s.135 notice.
 Volumes refer to minutes of voice calls (including video calls) over the Internet using a device such as a PC, tablet, smartphone or other device in the year to Q4 2016/17.
-This data does not cover all telecoms providers in the market, but does include Skype, Google, Vonage and Facebook (including WhatsApp), and so we consider this data is likely to be indicative of the overall trend in OTT volumes.
+This data does not cover all telecoms

-share of users and the services used may have changed since 2015.
-This compares with 60% of residential landline users making calls weekly or more often and 70% receiving calls weekly or more often.201 The 2015 survey also indicates VoIP is most often used for international calls (which are typically excluded from allowances of inclusive minutes in fixed line (and mobile) tariffs, and so are relatively expensive).
+- said they have used VoIP on at least one occasion when they could have used a landline and half reported doing so weekly.
+This suggests an increasing use of VoIP, including when a landline could have been used as an alternative. - 4.146 However, as set out in Table 4.4, survey evidence indicates VoIP lags significantly behind mobile (and SMS/text messaging and email) as an alternative to landline calls for both residential customers and SMEs.
+2015 Residential survey data, set out in Figure 4.1, indicates only 8% of residential landline users used VoIP in the previous week, although the share of users and the services used may have changed since 2015.
+This compares with 60% of residential landline users making calls weekly or more often and 70% receiving calls weekly or more often.
+The 2015 survey also indicates VoIP is most often used for international calls (which are typically excluded from allowances of inclusive minutes in fixed line (and mobile) tariffs, and so are relatively expensive).
 VoIP is used much less frequently for other types of calls.
-This suggests VoIP may be fulfilling different needs to the majority of fixed voice calls and the scope for substitution may be limited (however, we again recognise the range of usage could have increased somewhat since 2015).

-4.147 When asked why they do not use VoIP for all their calls at home, the most common reasons given by residential survey respondents were that VoIP was not suitable for certain types of conversations (27%) and that it was difficult to use (14%).202 When asked why they do not use VoIP for all their calls 53% of SMEs cited reliability of connection and 23% cited quality of line/calls.203
+This suggests VoIP may be fulfilling different needs to the majority of fixed voice calls and the scope for substitution may be limited (however, we again recognise the range of usage could have increased somewhat since 2015). - 4.147 When asked why they do not use VoIP for all their calls at home, the most common reasons given by residential survey respondents were that VoIP was not suitable for certain types of conversations (27%) and that it was difficult to use (14%).
+When asked why they do not use VoIP for all their calls 53% of SMEs cited reliability of connection and 23% cited quality of line/calls.